Configuring Authentication in Functional testing in ASP.NET WEB API

 for endpoints which require different set of claims.
 So we need to configure claims for each test.
 Here is the plan.

-To make test authentication handler support different user accounts I added claims provider.
+To make test authentication handler support different user accounts I extended claims provider.
 This is the

 class